-Use the template supplied by Proposal Central and upload as a PDF.
+Use the template supplied by Proposal Central and upload as PDF.
 Please be sure to follow the page limit and font instructions as listed on the first page of the template.
 Margins should be no smaller than .75 inches.

-The Research Proposal should discuss the nature of the proposed research plan and include the following:
+The Research Proposal should discuss the nature of the proposed research plan and should cover the following points: